najibghadri/redux-dunk/README.md

         return dunk(state, ...effects);
     };  - compose effects to describe your flow in a testable way
 ````
+With dunk you can express business logic
+by composing small effects together.
+This way you don't have to bloat your code with unnecessary effect -> action -> reducer -> effect loops, but you can directly chain or sequence effects.

 ## How effects are run with the redux store?

  1. There is a dispatch(action) somewhere